freshly-pressed-trousers/stradella-bass/README.md

 The minimal styling is done via CSS modules `COMPONENTNAME.module.css`, which tends to be my flavour of choice for CSS componentisation as it produces tightly scoped CSS styles, albeit with the trade off of not being very DRY - but personally I prefer reusability at the component level rather than style level :)

-Components, state management are done in a functional pure-function style where possible, however the soundEngine is modelled using stateful objects as a wrapper around the stateful OOP design of the web audio API.
+Components and state management is done in a functional pure-function style where possible, however the soundEngine is modelled using stateful objects as a wrapper around the stateful OOP design of the web audio API.
 See SignalPath.js, and Envelope.js; I've found this models the graph-node nature of audio processing quite well.

 ## Tests